harjotgrewal04/COMP359-Assignment1/README.md

 2. Used to read text file with large dataset and load into ArrayList.
    - Youtube.
 (2025, February.18).
 [Java] Reading CSV files and using the Comparable interface.
 YouTube. https://www.youtube.com/watch?v=A-59zayrIdo

+3. Used to measure execution time for each search method.
+   - GeeksforGeeks.
+(2024, April 30).
+How to measure time taken by a function in Java ? https://www.geeksforgeeks.org/java/measure-time-taken-function-java/

 ### Python Implementation (Tanisha)
 1. Python Official Documentation - Sorting HOW TO